kahunacohen/real-world-fp/README.md

 We've accomplished addressing the deficiencies of the procedural style code we wrote at the beginning of the post.
 The functional implementation:

 1. is more concise, making it easier to quickly grasp and more likely to be correct.
-There is no unncessary fluff relating to classes etc. The code is declarative.
+There is no unnecessary fluff relating to classes etc. The code is declarative.
 It reads like a spec rather than a cryptic set of instructions.
 1. doesn't rely on or mutate variables outside each function's scope.
 1. is more modular.
-We can easily mix and match functions to achieve specialization instaed of using complex inheritance hierarchies.
+We can easily mix and match functions to achieve specialization instead of using complex inheritance hierarchies.
 1. Writing tests is easy because we've walled off side-effects from the rest of the code.
-Asserting correct behavior of pure functions is way eaiser than checking side-effects.
+Asserting correct behavior of pure functions is way easier than checking side-effects.